apache/tvm-rfcs/rfcs/0012-pipeline-executor.md

 ### 3.4.
 Use pipeline_executor to load pipeline module to run network in pipeline parallism mode.

-Pipeline executor working at asynchronous mode, unlike the synchronous mode set_input->run->get_out sequence, Pipeline executor execte in such order for example.
+Pipeline executor works asynchronously.
+Unlike the graph executor that launches a task by calling a blocking `run` API, we can kick off a task by calling a non-blocking `set_input` API in pipeline executor:
     set_input--> run
     set_input--> run
     get_ouput